murataslan1/cursor-ai-tips/tips/model-selection.md

 "First, analyze the trade-offs of approach A vs B.
 Then recommend the best path forward.
 Finally, implement the chosen approach."

+For High reasoning mode:
+"Take your time to reason through this problem.
+Consider edge cases before outputting code."
 ```

 ---